 Sometimes children ignore their homework because it is too confusing, and they are embarrassed to ask for help, admitting failure.

 Tips to Remember While Doing School Work at Home:

 - Have a designated spot.

 It allows them to stay focused.
 They understand that this area is for working and school work.
-We have this DIY Homework Station that we built with materials from Ikea. ↓ Check out the details here (and the updates with the shelving for their books & work)
+We have this DIY Homework Station that we built with materials from Ikea. ↓ Check out the details here: IKEA HOMEWORK STATION DIRECTIONS.

 - Keep their to-do work Organized with an Organizing Station:

-Creating a homework station that holds their paperwork is another great way to keep your kids organized.
+Creating a homework station with their paperwork is another great way to keep your kids organized.

 - Have a system for completed work.